equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-going-to-do-about-it.md

   - Add to team backlog<!-- .element: class="fragment" data-fragment-index="8" -->
   - Don't re-invent the wheel<!-- .element: class="fragment" data-fragment-index="9" -->
   - Assessing implementation will be a lot easier if</br> a larger part of team participate in threat modeling<!-- .element: class="fragment" data-fragment-index="10" -->
-  - Code tests to identify - provoke - trigger controls, signals to operations etc.<!-- .element: class="fragment" data-fragment-index="11" -->
+  - Code tests to identified threats - that provoke threats - </br>to trigger controls, signals to operations ...?<!-- .element: class="fragment" data-fragment-index="11" -->

 </div>